-\textbf{RFT Performance.} We apply RFT to the full-data CoT reasoning model trained via SFT to enhance its planning performance.
+\textbf{RFT Performance.} The slow-thinking mode incurs a significantly higher runtime due to the generation of CoT reasoning compared to the fast-thinking mode, as shown in \cref{tab:thinking-modes}.
+To mitigate this overhead, we introduce RFT to enhance AutoVLA’s adaptive thinking capability and avoid unnecessary reasoning in straightforward scenarios.
+Specifically, we apply RFT to the full-data CoT reasoning model trained via SFT to enhance its planning performance.
 As shown in \cref{fig:rft}(a), RFT yields a 10.6\% improvement in PDMS (on the NAVSIM testing set) and a 66.8\% reduction in runtime (average over 500 testing scenarios).
 The reward curve in \cref{fig:rft}(b) illustrates the progressive improvement of the model’s policy during RFT.
 Experiments with different GRPO group sample sizes indicate that larger groups lead to better performance by promoting broader exploration of training samples.
 As illustrated in \cref{fig:rft}(c), RFT also reduces unnecessary and slow reasoning in simple scenarios, driven by the CoT length penalty that encourages fast thinking for straightforward driving cases.
-A qualitative comparison shows that the SFT model produces suboptimal plans due to error accumulation in generation, whereas the RFT model (optimized via PDMS-based reward) generates better planning trajectories.
+A qualitative comparison shows that the SFT model produces suboptimal plans due to error accumulation in generation, whereas the RFT model (optimized via PDMS-based reward) generates better trajectories.

 \textbf{nuPlan Benchmark Results.} We evaluate AutoVLA against state-of-the-art end-to-end driving models on the NAVSIM benchmark \cite{dauner2024navsim} and present results in \cref{navsim}.
 In best-of-N planning, we use an oracle scorer to select the optimal trajectory from six generated candidates.
 After RFT, AutoVLA demonstrates significantly improved performance, aligning more closely with the NAVSIM reward signal.
 The best-of-N strategy further enhances performance, achieving the highest PDMS.
 Overall, AutoVLA achieves competitive results while demonstrating scalability across diverse datasets.